-At the departmental enquiry held in February 1996 the delinquent employee pleaded that he was suffering from jaundice and that he rushed to his village near Salem for taking Ayurvedic treatment and rest.
+At the departmental enquiry held in February 1986, Mr. Madhavan pleaded that he was suffering from jaundice and that he rushed to his village near Salem for taking Ayurvedic treatment and rest.
 No medical certificate was produced.
-He admitted mistake in not applying for leave, and requested for mercy.
+He admitted his mistake in not applying for leave, to the enquiry officer and requested for mercy.

 Based on the admission of the misconduct, the enquiry officer gave the findings that he was guilty.
 The Branch Manager, Madura was informed about the findings.
-He recommended dismissal of Madhavan.
+He recommended dismissal (for provisions refer to Annexure-A).

-The Chief Executive of NTC, the final authority however again directed a transfer to Madura, rather than passing an order of dismissal.
-This was done to enable the employee to correct himself.
+The Chief Executive of NTC, the punishing authority, took the decision that the delinquent was not willing to work regularly.
+He however, again directed a transfer to Madras, rather than passing an order of dismissal.
+This was done, once again, to enable the employee to correct himself.